AnalogRepublic/go-mysql-queue/README.md

 }

 queue.Configure(&msq.QueueConfig{
+    Name: "my-queue", // The namespace for the Queue
     MaxRetries: 3, // The maximum number of times the message can be retried.
-    MessageTTL: 5 * time.Second, // the longest time they'll live in the queue before being added to the dead-letter table.
-    Name: "my-queue", // The namespace for the Queue })
+})

 if err != nil {